-The 2010 UEFA European Women's Under-19 Championship was a step into the unknown as the Former Yugoslav Republic of Macedonia hosted its first final tournament – it did not disappoint.
+The 2010 UEFA European Women's Under-19 Championship was a step into the unknown as North Macedonia hosted its first final tournament – it did not disappoint.

 Article top media content